-If you have have problems accessing websites with your CAC please try the following ideas.
+If you have problems accessing websites with your CAC please try the following ideas.

-This can also help if you lost access [for no apparent reason] to your mail.mil
+This can also help if you lost access [for no apparent reason] to any sites you use your CAC on.

-(You can type: keychain access using Spotlight (which is my preferred method))
+(You can also type: keychain access using Spotlight (this is my preferred method))

-Step 2-2: Select login (under Keychains), and All Items (under Category).
+Step 1-2: Select login (under Keychains), and All Items (under Category) see image below.
 You will see all items that are being saved in your Keychain Access.
 These can include your Airport password for your home Wi-Fi network and / or CAC websites / Identity preferences that you have visited and used your CAC on previously.

 Example of mail.mil entries to remove.
-You may see something different than "mont."
+You will see something different than "mont."